tigerjack/qiskit_grover/README.md

 An implementation of Grover's algorithm on qiskit.

 ## Prerequisites ##
-It requires the [qiskit development kit](https://github.com/Qiskit/qiskit-terra).
+It requires the [qiskit development kit](https://github.com/Qiskit/qiskit-terra), version 0.6.0.
 Take a look at the repo for a full reference, or just install it using

 ```
 pip install qiskit